GradMix: Gradient-based Selective Mixup for Robust Data Augmentation in Class-Incremental Learning: Catastrophic Forgetting in Mixup

 \subsection{Theoretical Analysis}

 We first provide a theoretical analysis of how applying Mixup to ER may result in greater catastrophic forgetting.
 In the training procedure of ER, batch data consisting of both buffer data and current task data are constructed and used for training.
 If we apply Mixup to ER, we randomly select two samples in the batch data and mix them using Eq.~\ref{eq:mixup} to generate mixed samples for training.
 By employing the first-order Taylor series approximation as in Eq.~\ref{eq:loss}, we compute and compare the approximated average losses of previous tasks after training with either the original sample or the mixed sample.
 The following theorem provides a sufficient condition under which training with the mixed sample may lead to greater catastrophic forgetting compared to training with the original sample. \begin{theorem} Let $\tilde{d}_{ij}$ be a mixed sample by mixing an original training sample $d_i$ and a randomly selected sample $d_j$.
-If the gradient of the mixed sample satisfies the following condition: $\sum_{y \in \mathbb{Y}_p} \nabla_{\theta} \ell(f_{\theta}^{l-1}, G_y)^\top (\nabla_{\theta} \ell(f_{\theta}^{l-1}, d_i) - \nabla_{\theta} \ell(f_{\theta}^{l-1}, \tilde{d}_{ij})) > 0$, then training with the mixed sample leads to a higher average loss for previous tasks and worsens catastrophic forgetting compared to training with the original sample. \end{theorem} The proof is in Sec.~\ref{appendix:theoretical_analysis_mixup}.
+If the gradient of the mixed sample satisfies the following condition:

+then training with the mixed sample leads to a higher average loss for previous tasks and worsens catastrophic forgetting compared to training with the original sample. \end{theorem} The proof is in Sec.~\ref{appendix:theoretical_analysis_mixup}.
 Although Mixup has the advantage of augmenting limited buffer data, an excessive number of mixed samples satisfying the sufficient condition may reduce the average accuracy of previous tasks during training.